dhknudsen/downloadheaders/README.md

 #Test file

-Click on of the following links
+Click on one of the following links
 * [Audio file](http://localhost:3000/audio.m4a)
 	- Notice that with normal serve, the file will start playing in the browser.
 	- When using Content-Disposition:attachment the file is forced to download no matter what.